Play NJ has learned the retail sportsbook at Freehold Raceway is now taking bets.

 Freehold sportsbook finally gets its day

 Freehold, which is located in Monmouth County, is a joint venture between Greenwood Racing and Penn National Gaming.
-Greenwood is the parent company of Parx Casino in Bensalem, Penn.
+Greenwood is the parent company of Parx Casino in Bensalem, PA.

 With NFL betting in its sights, Freehold Raceway’s new Parx Sportsbook comes at an opportune time.
 But in truth, Freehold sportsbook plans have always been under wraps.